On Decals and Pinstripes

 1. Replacement parts with decals

-The Typewriter Parts Exchange is a good source for parts, but you'll see that finding parts with good decals on them will not be easy.
+Replacement parts can be found, but you'll see that finding parts with good decals on them will not be easy.
 Obviously, we'll all use the best decals on the machines in our own collections.
 And obviously, parts with decals are most wanted and most asked for.

 2. Restoring the original